-Sources: *U.S. Bureau of Labor Statistics, **Job postings by employers (November 2012), ***Occupational Information Network
+Sources: U.S. Bureau of Labor Statistics (May 2015), Occupational Information Network, Job postings by employers (November 2012)

-While it's possible to learn the HVACR trade through work experience, air conditioning contractors who have completed formal training often have better employment opportunities.
-Options include apprenticeship programs, which combine paid work experience with coursework, as well as certificate and associate degree programs.
-Apprenticeships usually last 3-5 years, while certificate programs require a year of full-time study.
+While it's possible to learn the HVAC trade through work experience, air conditioning contractors who have completed formal training often have better employment opportunities.
+Options include apprenticeship programs, certificate programs, and associate degree programs.
+Apprenticeships usually last 3 to 5 years, while certificate programs require a year of full-time study.
 Associate degree programs take about 2 years to complete.
-Common courses include basic electricity, refrigeration, control wiring and sheet metal fabrication.
+Common courses include basic electricity, refrigeration, control wiring, and sheet metal fabrication.

 Federal law requires air conditioning contractors who work with refrigerants to pass certification exams designed to ensure the safe handling of these materials.
-Exam topics include refrigerant recovery, recycling, shipping and disposal for either high-pressure refrigerants, low-pressure refrigerants or small appliances.
+Exam topics include refrigerant recovery; recycling; and shipping and disposal for high-pressure refrigerants, low-pressure refrigerants, or small appliances.
 The EPA approves technical schools and community colleges as certification exam providers.